basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 available in the section on client- and server-side resolution [[below|Conflict Resolution#Client-and-Server-side-Resolution]].

-In general, we recommend allowing Riak to generate [[siblings|Conflict Resolution#Siblings]] and to resolve conflicts on the application side.
+In general, we recommend one of the following options:

-Developing your own **conflict resolution strategy** can be tricky, but it has clear advantages over
+1. If your data can be modeled as one of the currently available [[Riak Data Types|Data Types]], we recommend using one of types, because all of them have conflict resolution _built in_, completely relieving applications of the need to engage in conflict resolution.

-Because of this, it's important to develop a **conflict resolution** strategy that can resolve conflicts in a way that serves the goals of your application.
-While it's difficult to generalize about resolution strategies, we offer an example in the [[section below|Conflict Resolution#Sibling-Resolution-Example]].
+2. If your data cannot be modeled as one of the available Data Types, we recommend allowing Riak to generate [[siblings|Conflict Resolution#Siblings]] and to resolve conflicts on the application side.
+Developing your own **conflict resolution strategy** can be tricky, but it has clear advantages over other approaches.
+While it's difficult to generalize about resolution strategies, we offer an example [[later in this document|Conflict Resolution#Sibling-Resolution-Example]].

 <div class="note">
 <div class="title">Note on strong consistency</div>